The vine climbs northwards

 Cartographers specializing in the representation of wine-growing France have their work cut out for them.
 For some years now, vines have been spreading beyond their traditional geographical boundaries, gradually making their way northwards.
 Here's an overview!

-Don't be fooled into thinking that Brittany, Normandy, Ile-de-France and Hauts-de-France have winegrowing "oceans" as far as the eye can see.
+Don't be fooled into thinking that Brittany, Normandy, Île-de-France and Hauts-de-France have winegrowing "oceans" as far as the eye can see.
 Vines are invading their landscapes in small, impressionistic touches, but they're becoming less and less discreet.
 Should we be surprised?
 After all, wine is produced in Belgium and southern England!
-And if you read historical works, you'll soon realize that vines were once very much in evidence in regions that until recently were thought to be inhospitable.
+And then, when you read historical works, you quickly realize that vines were once very much present in regions that until recently were thought to be inhospitable.

-Between the 9th and 14th centuries, vines were widely cultivated in Brittany, for example, and not only - far from it - for the liturgical needs of monastic orders.
-It was mainly in Upper Brittany - the eastern part of the Armorican peninsula - that it developed,in the Rance valley and in the Pays de Redon, encroaching on Lower Brittany via the Rhuys peninsula.
+Between the IXᵉ and XIVᵉ centuries, its cultivation was very common in Brittany, for example, and not only - far from it - for the liturgical needs of monastic orders.
+It was in Haute-Bretagne - the eastern part of the Armorican peninsula - that it developed mainly, in the Rance valley and in the Pays de Redon encroaching on the Basse-Bretagne part through the Rhuys peninsula.
 Between literary sources, archaeological finds and toponymic legacies, the clues are very serious and concordant!
 There is less evidence for the period following the Middle Ages, marked by a sharp erosion of winegrowing in Armorica and Normandy.

 The role of climate!